 Terrain selection will depend on the snow conditions.
 Familiarize yourself with your choices at your resort for the various skill levels.
 Fear generally inhibits learning.
-Aside from the inherit difficulty in the terrain and conditions, what other factors will you consider in making a terrain choice?

 E. The Game - What you "Do" on the Snow

 1. Full Engagement

 Once you know what you are going to do and where you are going to do it, you start doing it!
 Safety, fun, and learning are foremost.
 This is the time we help create 'memorable experiences'; this is the time that ultimately is about 'life balance' and engaging in the lifestyle that are the snow sports.
 This is the time that we spend together, but ultimately also within our own selves as we "Do It - Feel It- Be It".